mhouse1/kobayashi_maru/docs/ARCHITECTURE.md

 | TensorRT | Optimized inference |
 | Gigabit Ethernet | High-speed link |
 | Multiple cameras | Advanced vision |

+## AI Processing Unit Selection: Raspberry Pi CM5 vs Pixel 10 Pro

+The robot architecture supports modular AI units, allowing selection based on project needs:

+- **Raspberry Pi Compute Module 5 (CM5):**
+  - Powerful general-purpose compute, memory, and connectivity
+  - Large open-source community and ecosystem
+  - Ideal for robotics, control, and custom AI workloads
+  - Flexible hardware interfaces (Ethernet, CAN, GPIO, etc.)
+  - May require additional effort for advanced camera/sensor integration

+- **Google Pixel 10 Pro:**
+  - Mature hardware with advanced sensors and camera
+  - Billions spent on R&D for vision and AI software
+  - Optimized for mobile AI, vision, and sensor fusion
+  - Excellent out-of-the-box performance for vision-based tasks
+  - Less flexible for custom hardware interfaces, but superior for vision/sensor applications

+**Trade-off:**
+- For cutting-edge vision and sensor features, the Pixel 10 Pro may outperform the Pi CM5 due to its specialized hardware and software stack.
+- For open hardware, flexibility, and community support, the Pi CM5 is a strong choice.

+**Recommendation:**
+- The architecture is designed to support both platforms, allowing users to select the best fit for their application.
+This enables flexibility for future upgrades and diverse use cases.

 ### Motor Modules (x4)